nhatminh/nhatminh.github.io/_posts/2024-10-28-eastern-science.md

 But in Eastern approaches, it seems we need great master to help us understand the deep mechanism behind the seen.
 Seems unseen, unawared mechanisms affect strongly many seen mechanisms.
 The Eastern approaches seems accept heuristic approaches lead to practical results rather than proving by equations.

-Eastern approaches ask us to be living deeply based on the humanity ethics and casual effects.
-Remind us to respect nature, ecosystems and sharing community.
+Eastern approaches ask us to be living deeply based on the humanity ethics, unselfish, goodness, widsom based on casual effects.
+Remind us to respect nature, ecosystems, harmony being, sharing community, totality, unification, peace.
 (Again.
 I would not describe further, since my limited experience and capability could not represent others).

 ### Eastern Science